sathish-t/nanopore-mod-course/materials/manipulate-modified-base.md

 - subsetting (either randomly, or by genomic location, or by mean modification density)
 - windowing modification calls

+We will cover some of these in the main lesson.
+Those interested can learn the others in the optional sections.

 ![List of manipulations with mod BAM](manipulate_mod_bam_no_pileup_or_viz.png)

 We can achieve most of these operations using the pre-existing packages `modkit` and `samtools`.